SteveBarnett/Remixing/_thinking/the-art-of-war.md

 Victory

 the general who is not victorious over his anger brings destruction to his own troops as well as to the enemy.
 Aggression gives the enemy something against which to fight.
-This

 The sage commander responds to aggression by creating space, which relaxes the situation and paradoxically brings it more under his control.
 It’s like controlling a bull by giving him a very large pasture.